NickyMeuleman/nicky-blog/content/gatsby-pagination/index.md

 Create a new file in `src/templates/` that will serve as a blueprint for every page that lists a few posts.

-If you already have one, often the current component you use to list all the posts can fulfill this role.
+If you already have one, the current component you use to list all the posts can often fulfill this role.

 Calculate the amount of pages you need to display all posts (`numPages`), with `postsPerPage` as a maximum amount of posts to display on a single page.

+In `gatsby-node.js` create that amount of pages with your template.

 The path for each page will be `/<number>`, with an exception for `/1`, that page will use `/` instead.